What you’re getting: "Milk & Cereal" pancakes

-No need to set your alarm, because this Southern-inspired nook serves Kim Chee Bloody Mary and Pound Cake French Toast every day until 2pm.
+No need to set your alarm, because this Southern-inspired nook serves its kimchee bloody marys and Elvis French toast every day, except Tuesdays, until 2:30pm.
 Just don’t get too attached, because Chef Brian Chan (formerly of Restaurant Epic) shakes things up by updating the menu every three months to accommodate the island’s seasonal produce.
+Check out its sister restaurant, Scratch Kitchen and Meatery, at Ward Village with longer hours and a similar, but a more carnivorous menu.

 Helmed by fashion designer-turned-Top Chef finalist Chef Lee Anne Wong, the old 12th Avenue Grill has been transformed into a bright and beachy eatery, where pancakes are fluffy and moist, and eggs Benedict get an island-inspired update with poi biscuits, luau leaves, and poi hollandaise.
 Go with an empty stomach (or friends who like sharing), because you’ll want to sample one of everything.